urbit/docs/userspace/tudumvc/agent-supported-hosting.md

 #### Preliminary Setup
 The setup process mirrors the setup you went through earlier to `run dev` the app, but with a few changes:
-* Upgrade Node.js
+* Confirm you're on a recent version of Node.js (v14.16.1 at the time of writing):
     * `yarn add n`
     * `n stable`
-* Add the Urbit API package
+* Add the Urbit API package:
     * `yarn add @urbit/http-api`
 * `yarn install`